Cuisine of Carmarthenshire: Condiments

 Brynderi Honey Farm, of Whitland, are honey producers and international organic honey packers from farm produced honey to honey harvested from organic-certified hives.
 They also produce honey ice-cream and marmalade.

-Drink
+Alcoholic drink

 Felinfoel Brewery Company based at Felinfoel, Llanelli, is a traditional brewery noted for cask ale and bottled beer.
 It was founded in 1840 and invented canned beer in 1935.
 Its Double Dragon beer is distributed as far as the United States, Germany and France.
 Evan Evans Brewery is a brewery based in Llandeilo producing ale called Cwrw, which is Welsh for beer.